matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 }
 ```

-> Also, put your account private key to the `./data/private_key` file.
+> Also, put your account private key to the `private_key` file at the project root.
 All deposits
 > and transfers to the newly created contract will be done from that account.
 > Ensure that your account is unlocked and has enough balance to pay fees.
 > To see how to unlock a new zkSync account, go to the [troubleshooting](./04-troubleshooting.md) chapter.